-It really doesn’t matter how much your teen makes; the key thing is to get them started on the path to associating earning income as something that’s followed by investing some of that cash.
+It really doesn’t matter how much your teen makes; the key thing is to get them started on the path to associating earning income with investing.

 When your teenager starts working, there are a lot of competing “needs” for that money.
 It’s probably the most amount of money your teen has had to manage on their own.

-Hopefully, you’ve been talking to them about the basics of money, saving, investing, etc., making this a continuation of the conversation.
+Hopefully, you’ve been talking to them about the basics of money, saving, etc..
+Make this a continuation of the conversation.

-The article “10 Reasons why Compounding Interest is the 8th Wonder of the World” (1) is one of the best resources I have read on the subject.
+The article 10 Reasons why Compounding Interest is the 8th Wonder of the World is one of the best resources I have read on the subject.
 The article is an easy read for beginners and teens.

-Discuss the possibilities of what the future money can do for her, and to make it even sweeter, use real numbers.
-The handy compound interest calculator on investor.com (2) is brilliant for showing them how their money will grow.
+Discuss how the money grows, use real numbers.
+The handy compound interest calculator on investor.com is brilliant for this.

 For example, a one-time investment of $5,000 at 8% interest rate will grow to $121,366 in 40 years.

 If they ask questions on investments or want to learn more here are a couple of books you can share with them.

 STEP 2: Learn The Wonders Of The Roth IRA Account

 Move on to explain the basics and the benefits of the Roth IRA account, especially if they have questions on taxes.